sellorm/awesome-blogdown/README.md

 # Awesome Blogdown

+As of 2025-10-03 the website associated with this project is no longer available and the project is archived.
+It was fun while it lasted.

 An awesome curated list of blogs built using [blogdown](https://github.com/rstudio/blogdown) or [hugodown](https://hugodown.r-lib.org).

-You'll find the Awesome Blogdown website at [awesome-blogdown.com](https://awesome-blogdown.com).
+~You'll find the Awesome Blogdown website at awesome-blogdown.com.~

 ## About Blogdown and hugodown